mrGSOF/arduBridge/readme.md

 # Acknowledgements
 I want to thank the following beta testers for their valuable contributions in the developent of the ArduBridge program:
-James Perry, Laura Leclerc, Kenza Samlali, Tzur Soffer, and Sam Little.
+James Perry (Ph.D.), Laura Leclerc, Kenza Samlali (Ph.D.), Tzur Soffer, and Sam Little.
 Their feedback and suggestions were instrumental in identifying and resolving any issues in the program.
-I would especially like to acknowledge James Perry for using the Ardubridge in all of his academic publications and teaching new students how to use it as well.
+I would especially like to acknowledge James and Tzur.
+James used the Ardubridge in all of his academic publications and teaching new students how to use it as well.
+Tzur automated his room and build autonomous robots using the ArduBridge environment.